Gordon Daniel Conant: Provincial politics

-In 1937 elections, he was elected to the Legislative Assembly of Ontario representing the electoral district of Ontario.
+In the 1937 elections, he was elected to the Legislative Assembly of Ontario representing the electoral district of Ontario.
 A Liberal, he was appointed Attorney-General of Ontario in 1937 in the government of Mitchell Hepburn.

 Hepburn resigned suddenly, in October 1942, after a long series of erratic acts and especially due to his feud with Prime Minister William Lyon Mackenzie King that split Hepburn's cabinet and threatened the unity of his party.
 Hepburn announced that he was remaining leader of the party and Conant was selected as the new Premier by the Lieutenant Governor.
 The party, led by King's supporters, demanded a leadership convention and Conant and Hepburn were forced to acquiesce.
 Conant ran for the leadership but collapsed hours before the leadership vote and withdrew his candidacy.
 Former Provincial Secretary and Registrar Harry Nixon was elected new Liberal leader and was thus appointed Premier in May 1943.